 Autoimmune responses can ultimately be defined at the molecular level by the specific interaction between T- or B-cell receptors and distinct self-molecules.
-While the T-cell response in many cases mediates tissue-damage, the humoral response can be explored to identify novel immune targets and for diagnostic applications.
-In our studies of autoimmune disorders we combine several tools for explorative proteome-wide autoantibody studies, including high-throughput screening of large cohorts and diagnostic assessment of patients.
+While the T-cell responses in many cases mediate tissue-damage, the humoral responses can be explored to identify novel immune targets and allow diagnostic applications.
+In our studies of autoimmune disorders we combine several tools for explorative proteome-wide autoantibody studies and high-throughput screening of large cohorts.

 Sex differences in autoimmunity

-Women face a four-fold higher risk of developing an autoimmune disease, whereas men tend to suffer worse outcomes of infections such as COVID-19.
-Such sex differences in immunity have remained poorly understood, and are not taken into account in current clinical management.
+Women face a four-fold higher risk of developing autoimmune disease, whereas men tend to suffer worse outcomes of infections such as COVID-19.
+Sex differences in immunity have remained poorly understood, and are not taken into account in current clinical management.

-The overarching aim our SEXimmune project is to dissect the biological basis for sex differences of human immune systems by assessing the separate roles of sex hormones and genetics.
-The studies are conducted in close collaboration with clinical partners and research teams, and with SciLifeLab.
-One of our approaches is to study individuals who are initiating treatment with cross-sex hormones for gender reassignment.
-By comparing samples collected before and after start of hormone treatment we can study the direct effects of sex hormones in a fixed genetic background.
-Multiple technologies are combined to broadly assess dynamics of immune phenotypes and functional responses over the course of hormone treatment.
-In a complementary approach focusing on genetic factors, we are studying patients whose cells are mosaic for sex chromosome karyotypes.
-This allows us to compare immune cells with female vs male karyotypes from the same individual, and thus to assess the genetic component of sex differences in cell-based immunity in the same hormonal environment.
-These two model systems are combined with population-level studies, taking advantage of recently collected data on sex hormone levels and sex chromosome aberrations for 500,000 women and men in UK Biobank.
-This allows us to study hormonal and genetic factors influencing risks of developing autoimmune diseases and severe COVID-19.
+The overarching aim of my ERC-funded SEXimmune project is to dissect this biological basis for sex differences of human immune systems, by assessing the separate roles of sex hormones and genetics.
+The studies are conducted in close collaboration with clinical partners and research teams at Karolinska Institutet, and with SciLifeLab.
+As one part of this work we are studying women and men who are initiating treatment with cross-sex hormones for gender reassignment.
+By sampling individuals before, during and after hormonal reassignment we are able to study direct effects of sex hormones on the immune system.
+Multiple technologies are combined to broadly assess the dynamics of immune phenotypes and functional responses over the course of hormone treatment.
+In a complementary approach with the focus on genetic factors we study and compare immune cells from patients with different sex chromosome aberrations.
+We hope that this work will enable better understanding of sex differences in immune-related diseases and treatments better tailored to each sex.

-Our research is supported by the European Research Council, the Swedish Research Council, the Swedish Cancer Society, Göran Gustafsson Foundation, and Cornell foundation, amongst others.
+Our research is supported by the European Research Council (ERC), the Swedish Research Council, the Swedish Cancer Society, Göran Gustafsson Foundation, and Cornell foundation, amongst others.